Prime Parent Guide

 In fact, the only thing they seem to have in common is their highly sexualized physical attraction.
 While the film offers a brief comment about safe sex, the shadowed bedroom scenes, passionate kisses and candid discussions leave little to the imagination and in no way support the seemingly token statement.

 In addition to the more obvious concerns, Lisa also worries about her son marrying outside of his religious faith and the effect it will have on his future children.
 Although these apprehensions are dealt with in a fairly positive manner, the script is hindered by frequent coarse language and alcohol use.

 Aside from some well-crafted scenes between Streep and Thurman, the script suffers from the indecisive and often immature nature of the unlikely couple.
 Despite their dissimilarities, they can’t walk away from their lusty desires and are caught up in an endless cycle of an on-again/off-again relationship.
 After a while, it’s impossible to believe it could ever evolve into a long-term commitment—even if both characters are in their Prime.Starring Meryl Streep, Uma Thurman, Bryan Greenberg.
 Theatrical release October 27, 2005.
 Updated April 1, 2009

-Prime is rated PG-13 (on appeal) for sexual content including dialogue, and for language.
+Why is Prime rated PG-13?
+Prime is rated PG-13 by the MPAA (on appeal) for sexual content including dialogue, and for language.

 The fact that Prime achieved a PG-13 rating on appeal for sexual content should give parents a heads up about the amount of subject matter in this film.
 Detailed sexual dialogue, including the use of medical terms for body parts, is frequent, as are scenes and sounds of sexual passion.
 Most alcohol use takes place in the home or a bar setting, with one character portrayed as totally drunk.
 Language concerns include repeated profanities, terms of Deity and one extreme term.